Recommendations

 Practical tip

-Use your clinical assessment to decide whether it is safe to perform a lumbar puncture.[2][28]
-Do not use cranial computed tomography (CT) for this purpose.[2][28]
-CT is unreliable for identifying raised intracranial pressure.[2]
-However, if a CT scan has been performed and shows radiological evidence of raised intracranial pressure, do not proceed with a lumbar puncture.[2]
+Use your clinical assessment to decide whether it is safe to perform a lumbar puncture.
+Do not routinely perform neuroimaging before lumbar puncture.
+Evidence shows that performing a lumbar puncture without waiting for a CT scan leads to people receiving antibiotic treatment sooner, which may reduce mortality and morbidity.[2]
+However, if a CT scan has been performed and shows radiological evidence of raised intracranial pressure, do not proceed with a lumbar puncture.

 CSF assessment should include:[2]